• Skip to primary navigation

 child temperament book

-Among children, helping them see the benefits of kindness and reinforce it is very intentional in these programs.
-For example, children get rewarded with a sticker on the “kindness chart” if they are helpful to classmates.
+Among children, helping them see the benefits of kindness and reinforcing it is very intentional in these programs.

 You may also enjoy: Social-Emotional Development: A Parent’s Guide